carloshlucas/packer-vsphere/README.md

 # PACKER

-This project shows how to build a Linux and Windows template on vCenter.
+This project shows how to build a Linux and Windows template on vCenter using Packer.